Skip to main content

 Bring-your-own-key vs platform-managed

-• Platform-managed — the platform provides the model and bills you for usage.
+• Platform-managed - Rezolve manages the credential and billing.
 Simpler, sometimes more expensive.

-You can mix per provider: BYO key for Anthropic, platform-managed for OpenAI.
+You can mix per provider: BYOK for Anthropic, platform-managed for OpenAI.